Cleansing Your Body Through Fasting

 5. YOUR SKIN

-Your outer skin is a reflection of your inner health, and if eating certain foods causes you to develop acne and other skin problems, then you already know which foods you should fast from (or better yet eliminate completely) if you wish to have clearer skin and avoid similar outbreaks in the future.
+Your skin is a reflection of your inner health, and if eating greasy "junk foods" causes you to develop acne and other skin problems, then you already know this to be true.

-Your skin also has millions of pores (which is clear evidence that you were designed to sweat) and of the most powerful ways to detox is through sweating.
+Our skin has millions of pores (which is clear evidence that we were designed to sweat) and one of the most powerful and natural ways to detox is through sweating.

-When was the last time you were completely covered in sweat?
-If it has been so long that you can't even remember, then I recommend that you start sweating on a daily basis either through daily exercise or by taking daily saunas, and to then replace the sweat that you lose each day with clean water.
+When was the last time that you were completely covered in sweat?
+If it has been so long that you can't even remember, then I recommend that you start sweating on a daily basis either through exercise or by taking saunas, and that you replace the sweat that you lose with clean water and water-rich, nutrient-rich foods.

 The Ultimate Goal - Have clear and glowing skin that people compliment you about.